Turge08/klipper_filament_dryer/README.md

 The dryer can be manually enabled for the default dry time by running the following gcode command: DRY_FILAMENT To dry the filament for a custom time: DRY_FILAMENT MINUTES=120

-Alternatively, add this macro to printer.cfg to manually enable the dryer from Fluidd or Mainsail:
+Alternatively, you can add this macro to printer.cfg to have it show up in your list of Macros in Fluidd/Mainsail:

 <pre>[gcode_macro DRY_FILAMENT]
 rename_existing: BASE_DRY_FILAMENT